How can eczema be treated?

 What treatments are available for eczema?

-Topical corticosteroid creams and emollients: In the first instance, doctors will usually prescribe you emollients that you can use when bathing and topical steroid creams such as Betnovate.
+Topical corticosteroid creams and emollients: Initially, doctors will usually prescribe emollients for use during bathing and topical steroid creams, such as Betnovate.

 Some eczema treatments that you can buy online from PrescriptionDoctor include: